 Dragon Ball was one of the first series to be transformed into a video game, breaking the limits of what anime and manga could be.
 Other big names would come onto the scene in the anime and manga world.
-One of those names is Eiichiro Oda, the creator of One Piece.
+One of those names and one of the best manga artists is Eiichiro Oda, the creator of One Piece.

-To this date, One Piece is the manga with the most published volumes by a single author.
-Its anime is considered one of the best of all time, as is the highest grossing.
+To this date, One Piece manga has some of the largest published volumes by a single author.
+Its anime is considered one of the best of all time, as it is the highest-grossing.
 Oda found untold success with his stories.
 He quickly amassed a large fortune and following as well.

 Mangakas gained legendary status, and Oda was one of them.
 Early on in his career, Oda decided to advocate for his hard work as an artist by negotiating for higher royalties and contractual payments.

 Before Oda, many mangakas and anime artists never saw the millions of yen that their works produced.
 Even as merchandise became the standard for popular mangas, studios were notorious for ripping off the creators of the shows.
 Oda changed that and is now one of the wealthiest mangakas of all time.